 A few alternatives are worth a quick look depending on how you work.

-Folk is a newer CRM built for relationship-led businesses, including consultants and agencies.
-It has strong contact enrichment, native LinkedIn integration, and an interface that does not assume a transactional sales motion.
+A newer CRM built for relationship-led businesses, including consultants and agencies.
+Strong contact enrichment, native LinkedIn integration, and an interface that does not assume a transactional sales motion.
 Worth trying if HubSpot feels too sales-shaped for your practice.

 The most common mistake at this stage is treating the CRM choice as the decision that matters most.
 It is not.
 The decision that matters most is whether you build a habit of writing the context down, in whatever tool you trust to remember it.
 The CRM is just where the structured part of that context lives.